Who is this tutorial for?

 OR if you would not like to be notified about changes, click on "Skip Scheduling".

 13. You will then be able to review a sample result (only the first 10 products).
 Make sure this is the data you wanted to extract and press "Yes, looks good" at the bottom of the page.
-Otherwise, choose "No, let me try re-recording the task" or "No, report an issue", and Browse AI's customer success team will get back to you within 1 or 2 business days to help fix the problem.
+Otherwise, choose "No, let me re-train Robot" or "No, report an issue", and Browse AI's customer success team will get back to you within 1 or 2 business days to help fix the problem.

 15. It will usually take Browse AI 10 to 20 seconds to extract the data and show you the final results.
 You will be able to download the products list as a spreadsheet by clicking on "Download CSV".